Email: email@example.com, firstname.lastname@example.org

 I am a graduate student (since Aug 2014) in the department of Computer Science at Cornell University.
 I am pursuing a PhD in the field of computer networking.
 My advisor is Prof. Hakim Weatherspoon.
 I also collaborate closely with Hitesh Ballani and Paolo Costa at Microsoft Research Cambridge, UK and Prof. Rachit Agarwal at Cornell.

-The focus of my research is to design high performance network fabric for disaggregated datacenter and rack-scale architectures.
+The focus of my research is to design predictable and high performant network fabric for high-density racks within datacenters, which can efficiently support converged traffic (comprising IP, storage, and memory traffic).
 I also like to build hardware prototypes (on FPGAs) to support and test novel systems and networking functionalities.

 Before coming to Cornell, I did my undergraduate studies at Indian Institute of Technology (IIT), Kharagpur, majoring in Computer Science and Engineering.
 I graduated 2nd in my class.